-Gone to the Costas, but the unique Isle of Man could win back the tourists lost to sunnier Med destinations like Spain, Italy and Greece by marketing its many “differences”.
+Gone to the Costas, but the unique Isle of Man could win back tourists lost to sunnier destinations like Spain, Italy and Greece by marketing its many “differences”.
+There’s a colony of “Little People” at Fairy Bridge and a 1,000-year lineage back to the ruling Vikings to differentiate the island and spearhead a tourism revival.

 from My Life, in Words

-This became one of the objectives of the media and marketing contract London Mayfair-based Grafton Public Relations provided for the Isle of Man Government in the 1970s.
-First, we suggested that we emphasise the “differences” between that place and the rest of the British Isles.
-Press releases and briefings to travel writers, general media and TV holiday programmes like Wish You Were Here, always stressed what made it such a unique place.
+Fairies and Vikings quickly became one of the mainstays of the media and marketing contract London Mayfair-based Grafton Public Relations provided for the Isle of Man Government in the 1970s.
+First, we suggested emphasising the “differences” between that place and the rest of the British Isles.
+Press releases and briefings to travel writers, as well as general media and TV holiday programmes like Wish You Were Here, always stressed what made it such a unique place.

-The Isle of Man might be geographically part of the British Isles, but it was not a member country of the United Kingdom.
+The Isle of Man might be the geographical centre of the British Isles, but it’s not a member country of the United Kingdom.

 That one “difference” earned the Island – and Channel Islands – loadsa dosh and produced many new job opportunities.